coherentsolutionsinc/aspnetcore-service-fabric-hosting/README.md

 In this section we would:
 1. Configure one stateful service
-2. Configure two endpoints (by configuring two listeners: aspnetcore and remoting)
+2. Configure three endpoints (by configuring three listeners: aspnetcore, remoting and generic)
 3. Configure one background job (by configuring a delegate to run in `RunAsync`).

 ### Initial setup